Ariyakudi Ramanuja Iyengar

 Ariyakudi Ramanuja Iyengar (19 May 1890 – 23 January 1967), popularly known as Ariyakudi, was a Carnatic music vocalist, born in Ariyakudi, a town in the present-day Sivaganga district of Tamil Nadu.
 Ariyakudi developed a unique style of singing which came to be known as The Ariyakudi Tradition and is followed by his students.
 He is credited with establishing the modern katcheri (concert) traditions in Carnatic music.

 In 1954, he was awarded the Sangeet Natak Akademi Fellowship, the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.
 This was followed by Padma Bhushan by Government of India in 1958.

 Early life and background

-Ariyakudi was born in Ariyakudi, a town in the Karaikudi district, present-day Sivaganga district of Tamil Nadu, South India, on 19 May 1890.
+Ariyakudi was born in Ariyakudi, a village in the southern Karaikudi town in present-day Sivaganga district of Tamil Nadu, South India, on 19 May 1890.
 He studied under Pudukottai Malayappa Iyer and Namakkal Narasimha Iyengar in his early years.
 Later he studied for several years under Poochi Srinivasa Iyengar, the senior most disciple of Patnam Subramania Iyer.

 He married Ponnammal (in 1909) and the couple had two daughters.
-Later he set up another house with Kanjanur Sundarambal Dhanammal, who was a devadasi and became his student after which there was a romantic association.
-With two women in his life, his later years witnessed domestic acrimony.
+Later he set up another house with Kanjanur Sundarambal Dhanammal, who was a devadasi and became his student after which there was some kind of an association.